-This proposal modifies the sections of the Residential Alternative Calculation Method (ACM) Reference Manual as outlined below.
-See Section 7.3 of this report for the detailed proposed revisions to the text of the Residential ACM Reference Manual.
+This proposal would modify the following sections of the Residential Alternative Calculation Method (ACM) Reference Manual as outlined below.
+See Section 7.3 of this report for the detailed proposed revisions to the text of the ACM Reference Manual.

 SECTION 2 - The Proposed Design and Standard Design